BardCanvas-Core/BardCanvas-Core/README.md

 There you can see all information about how BardCanvas works and find end-user downloads.

-This package, the BardCanvas Core, contains part of the neccesary files to allow BardCanvas modules and templates running on top. **As of May 1st, 2017, dependencies were detached from the core** and stored on a different repository.
+This package, the BardCanvas Core, contains part of the neccesary files to allow BardCanvas modules and templates running on top. **Note:** dependencies are detached from the core and stored on a different repository.

 To have an instance of BardCanvas running, you need, at least: